 Observing your olive tree regularly can help you to detect any abnormalities on your plant.
 Whenever you see even the slightest white spot on olive tree leaves, wash it away with soapy water.
 This method can prevent the beginning of any pest infestation which hinders the healthy growth of the olive tree.

 2. Go Easy on Insecticides

-Insecticides are a very helpful way to prevent pests’ infestations.
+Insecticides are a very helpful way to prevent pest infestations.
 You can use the most natural of soapy water or salty water once per year to wash your olive tree leaves.

 Bear in mind, not all pest infestations need strong insecticides or chemicals to remove them.
-So prior to using it, make sure if there is no better option for treatment as not to end up damaging your olive tree irrevocably.
+So prior to using it, make sure there is no better option for treatment so as not to end up damaging your olive tree irrevocably.